***More control***: you can precisely tweak all values to get the exact look wanted

 - a unique visual style that will always be PBS-ish

-That means that the *same shader file* works with both pipeline, and thus your materials will automatically work if you change the render pipeline of your projects, _without you having to change their settings or shader_.
+That means that the *same shader file* works with both pipelines, and thus your materials will automatically work if you change the render pipeline.

 You might still see differences when using a material with either pipelines, because they have some implementation differences in their architecture, for example: